h5p/h5p-wordpress-plugin/readme.txt

 Fix "common fields" issue when switching between content types.
 Fix resizing bug for iframe embeds.
 Fix issue with temporary files.

+= 1.12.0 =
+Improved API for better support with PressBooks.
+Added Copy/Paste support for single libraries in Editor.
+Added support for semi-fullscreen in Editor. (used in Branching Scenario) Added support for Audio Recorder in default audio widget. (used in Memory Game) Improved group summaries in Editor.
+Fix reset of all subContentIds when using Copy/Paste.
+Removed caching of pasted content to ensure objects are cloned.
+Removed support for base64 "uploads" in Core.
+(All uploads should be blobs or files) Other minor Editor & Core improvements.
+Updated translations, a big thanks to all contributors.